uwwebservices/UWER/README.md

-# University of Washington - IDCardWS/PWS/GroupsWS POC
+# University of Washington - Event Registration

-This is a work in progress.
-The goal of this project is to accept a magstrip/rfid from a Husky Card and add the user to a UW Group for attendance purposes.

-Requires a UWCA certificate to authenticate with webservices, which must be authorized by the registrar.
-With this comes the responsibility to properly secure this application.
+Work in progress project to demonstrate an event registration application.
+The idea being, with this application and some minimal setup you can deploy to a desktop/laptop/Raspberry Pi/etc device capable of running node.js and easily take attendance.
+Submitting a huskycard rfid/magstrip looks up users regid, passes to PWS to get more user details, and adds users to a UW Group leaf.
+After collecting users a list of registered users in plain/verbose format can be returned as well as the UW group will have the member list.
+Verbose output from the API includes various user information as well as a base64 encoded image from their husky card.

 This project is also intended to be a reference on how to use various APIs, see src/models for the various APIs as examples.

+## Requirements
+- UWCA x509 certificate, authorized for IDCard/PWS/Groups
+- node.js and npm/yarn
+- [optional] docker/docker-compose
+- [optional] card magstrip reader

 ## Current Features
-- PWS Integration
-- IDCardWS Integration
-- Base64 Photo
-- GroupsWS API
-- PWS API
+- PWS/GroupsWS/IDCard APIs
+- Register users to a UWGroup or memory store
-- IDCardWS API
+- Full RESTful API

-## Future
+- Dev environment hot reloading for server and frontend
-- Frontend Application
+- Dockerhub integration

 ## Docker-Compose Install
 ```